-The various views within ACE often accept font changes immediately, but, in some cases, it might be necessary to restart ACE to see the font changes inherited from the OS propagate completely as the new Dialog Font throughout the application.
+The various views within ACE often accept font changes immediately, but, in some cases, it might be necessary to restart ACE to see the font changes inherited from the OS propagate completely as the new Dialog Font value throughout the application.

 It is highly recommended that a plain font (not bold, not italics) be chosen as the Dialog Font!
-There is no font naming standard followed across all OS flavors (or even within a single OS), so these plain font varieties are often called "regular", sometimes "book", and sometimes don't have a particular designation.
+There is no font naming standard followed across all OS flavors (or even within a single OS), so these plain font varieties are often called "Regular", sometimes "Book", sometimes "Medium", and sometimes don't have a particular designation.